zeratax/toomanytags/README.md

 ### 2.
 Go to https://openuserjs.org/scripts/ZerataX/toomanytags and click __install__
 ## Known Bugs
-1. The Category tag is not included into the tag counter
-2. language tags are skipped non intuitiv
-3. buttons look ugly
+1. buttons look ugly
-4. non-h will be typed into the category tag and not the tag input field
+2. non-h will be typed into the category tag and not the tag input field
-5. wrong urls will not give a visible error outside of the console log
+3. wrong urls will not give a visible error outside of the console log
-6. first tag appears twice